TMairi/tmairi.github.io/_posts/2021-04-08-LNKPARSER.md

 ### File Path Parsing

 Following this, the other structure I anticipated `BASH`-related problems with was **LINK_INFO**, specifically when dealing with the target file path (`LocalBasePath`).
-The reason I foresaw issues here is that the target file name could consist of many characters (especially on NTFS file systems) and there was no data within the LNK file to specify exactly how long this path.
+The reason I foresaw issues here is that the target file name could consist of many characters (especially on NTFS file systems) and there was no data within the LNK file to specify exactly how long this path was.
 However, there was the `LocalBasePathOffset` within the **LINK_INFO** structure which would tell me where in the LNK file the file path began.
 Therefore, I figured I could calculate the length of the `LocalBasePath` by reading the data starting from the offset value, until it hit the NULL-terminated string called the `CommonPathSuffix`.
 Thus the data read between the offset and the NULL string would comprise the full target file path, which could then be converted into ASCII.

 ### Extracting LNK Files